 St Martin’s Church is a lively fellowship of well over a hundred people from many walks of life and origins who have committed themselves to serving God and their neighbours here.
 Most of them live within walking distance of the church and have strong links with the neighbourhood.
 They are a complete mix of ages, backgrounds, education and income.
 Those with learned doctorates mingle with those with learning difficulties, the working with the unemployed, the old with the young, and the rich with the poor.

 Together we assemble week by week to worship, and listen to God’s Word from the Bible.
-And together we gather around the holy table to receive the signs of Christ’s love portrayed in bread and wine broken and shared.
-And then together we go out into God’s world inspired by the Holy Spirit to live for him each day.
+Together we gather around the holy table to receive the signs of Christ’s love portrayed in bread and wine broken and shared.
+Then together we go out into God’s world inspired by the Holy Spirit to live for him each day.
 As we share the good news of Jesus Christ we see others come to put their faith in him and together we welcome them into his fellowship in the water of baptism.

 St Martin’s is also an Anglican Parish, part of the Church of England, celebrating its rich heritage from that stream.
 As a member church of the Fellowship of Confessing Anglicans we favour the orthodox theological and traditional ethical stance which was spelt out in the Jerusalem Declaration of 2008.
 We reject the dilution of the clear meaning of scripture to suit the taste of the present age, but rather pray for the conversion of this generation to the timeless truth of the healing gospel.
 So St Martin’s is open and welcoming, not judging or critical, members are aware of their own shortcomings and are there for the whole parish whoever and whatever they may be.
 Like good doctors and nurses we always hope to help, not to condemn.